Printerbase News Blog

 What Equipment Do You Need?

-There are a range of photo negative scanners that won’t just restore aged and damaged prints, but that also turn your negatives into positives.
+There is a range of photo negative scanners that won’t just restore aged and damaged prints, but also turn your negatives into positives.

 Key Features